NHOrus/srwq-compilation/episode-08.md

 "W-w-well...Well you've been delaying my important meeting with her!!
 I was just about to be told everything and then you walk past with your hair and your rugged good look and then I couldn't.
 So if your evil spy mission was to delay me, it's been accomplished."

-You head towards the door of Ryuunes office, still shouting.
+You head towards the door of Ryuune's office, still shouting.
 "So why don't you just piss off back to your dimension and ride each other like horses for a while!?!?"

 The door slams, leaving the two alone in the corridor.